Back to Wellington Walkers are Welcome

 this link to contact us.

-- From August 2013 we now organise a walk on the first and third Sunday of each month, usually starting from Wellington Leisure Centre at 2 pm.
+- We organise a walk on the first and third Sunday of each month, usually starting from Wellington Leisure Centre at 2 pm.

 The group will meet outside the leisure centre in Wellington at 2 pm as usual.
 The walk will last 1.5 to 2 hours.

 All welcome.
 If you would like to come please wear suitable footwear and bring waterproof clothing.
 Please

 contact us if you have any queries.